tjenni/lua-physical/README.md

 2.16032(10)e2 * _N
 ```

-As one can see, in this example, the gravitational force on a mass on the surface of the earth is calculated.
-The result ist given with an uncertainty.
-This is because the gravitational constant is not exactly known and has an uncertainty too.
-One can give an uncertainty explicitly.
+The goal of the above example is to calculate the gravitational force on a body with mass `22 kg` sitting on the surface of the earth.
+As one can see, the result is given with an uncertainty in parentheses.
+This is because the gravitational constant is not exactly known.
+Lua-physical can deal with uncertainties.
+One can give an uncertainty explicitly by instantiating `physical.Number()`.

 ```
 > physical = require("physical")